sunilangadi2/ceph-ci/doc/cephadm/adoption.rst

       systemctl stop ceph-rgw.target
       rm -rf /var/lib/ceph/radosgw/ceph-*

-   For adopting single-site systems without a realm, see also :ref:`rgw-multisite-migrate-from-single-site`.

 #.
 Check the ``ceph health detail`` output for cephadm warnings about
    stray cluster daemons or hosts that are not yet managed.